mui/material-ui/docs/data/material/getting-started/faq/faq.md

 ## How can I contribute to the free templates?

-The templates are built using the shared theme.
+The templates are built using a [shared theme](https://github.com/mui/material-ui/tree/v6.0.2/docs/data/material/getting-started/templates/shared-theme).
 Below are the structure to create a new template:

 ### Template page